 The Master Plan establishes goals and objectives of the Borough and establishes guidelines for land use, housing, utility services, economic development, recreation, recycling, circulation, natural and cultural resources, and community facilities.
-The Master Plan incorporates the goals and objectives of earlier Master Plans and also takes into consideration the New Jersey State Development and Redevelopment Plan, the 2016 Monmouth County Master Plan and the master plans and zoning ordinances of adjoining communities.
+The Master Plan incorporates the goals and objectives of earlier Master Plans and also takes into consideration the New Jersey State Development and Redevelopment Plan, the 2016 Monmouth County Master Plan and the master plans and zoning ordinances of both adjoining communities, Highlands Borough and Middletown Township.